KSML/ksmlgamesAttempt1/README.md

   also you shouldn't have to worry about the name of the gamefile or the password or table name or any of that, it should all be handled by the startUI
+  Also each gamefile should start with the name of the game (eg. hearts) so that if a new player joins a game they know what game it is (I am building the startUI with this assumption in place)